perusio/chive-nginx/README.md

    It may work or not on Ubuntu.
-Since Ubuntu seems to appreciate more finding semi-witty names for their releases instead of making clear what's the status of the software included, meaning.
+Since Ubuntu seems to appreciate more finding semi-witty names for their releases instead of making clear what's the status of the software included.
 Is it **stable**?
 Is it **testing**?
 Is it **unstable**?
 The package may work with your currently installed environment or not.
 I don't have the faintest idea which release to advise.
 So you're on your own.
 Generally the APT machinery will sort out for you any dependencies issues that might exist.

 ## Running Chive in a subdirectory instead of a subdomain